offbynull/coroutines/README.md

 -1728529858 Iteration 8 and value is divisible by 2: 0
 ```

 Keep in mind that you can chain updaters together.
-For example, if you have a third version of ```MyCoroutine.echo()``` , you can simply add in a new ```FrameUpdatePoint``` to convert the second version to the third version ```CoroutineReader```.
-If the reader sees the first version, it will automatically convert it to the second version then to the third version.
+For example, if you have a third version of ```MyCoroutine.echo()``` , you can simply add another ```FrameUpdatePoint``` to ```CoroutineReader``` to convert the second version to the third version.
+If ```CoroutineReader``` sees the first version, it will automatically convert it to the second version, and then convert that second version to the third version.

-#### Example: Supporting old versions
+#### Example: Supporting old versions  (backward compatability)

-In many cases, it may not be enough to support deserializing from older versions of your coroutine.
-You may also need to support downgrading to older versions when you serialize your coroutine, such that both older and newer versions of your coroutine will be able to deserialize it.
+In many cases, it may not be enough to just support deserializing from older versions.
+You may also need to support downgrading to older versions when you serialize, such that both older and newer versions of your coroutine will be able to deserialize.

 In the same way that you're able to chain ```FrameUpdatePoint```s in ```CoroutineReader``` to convert to newer versions, you can chain ```FrameUpdatePoint```s in ```CoroutineWriter``` to convert to older versions.
 The difference is that ```CoroutineWriter``` will write out each conversion in the update chain, allowing ```CoroutineReader``` to pick out the correct version and load it up.